abhay113/Dice_Game/README.md

 #  Instructions
    It is a basic Dice Game.\
-   those dice has the highest value on the top will be winner./ Click on Start
+   those dice has the highest value on the top will be winner.\
+   Click on Start